-Commercial auto policies can cover owned vehicles as well as rented, leased, or hired ones and you can also get commercial auto coverage for any work equipment, employees, or passengers inside the vehicle or even protection for your business in the event of a lawsuit.
+Commercial auto insurance can cover owned vehicles as well as rented, leased, or hired ones, and you can also get business auto insurance for any work equipment, employees, or passengers inside the vehicle or even protection for your business in the event of a lawsuit.

 Simply put, if you need your car in order to do your job, you probably need commercial vehicle insurance in Florida.

 Can’t I Just Use My Personal Car Insurance Policy?

 Any vehicle on the road is open to risk (that’s why you have insurance!), but business vehicles carry far more risk than your personal car, as they are out on the road more frequently and likely contain valuable equipment (not to mention people).
 If involved in an accident, there may be physical damage or personal injuries that wouldn’t be covered by personal insurance.